Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 **Challenge 15** 🔎

 Get things by one of their features.
-For example if the Type was Pet we could get pets by their species:
+For example, if the Type was Pet we could get pets by their species:

 ```python
 {